melanchall/drywetmidi/Docs/articles/high-level-managing/Events-managers-overview.md

 ## Simultaneous editing of [EventsCollection](xref:Melanchall.DryWetMidi.Core.EventsCollection)

 On saving the manager will rewrite all content of the underlying events collection.
-So you shouldn't modify collection returned by [Events](xref:Melanchall.DryWetMidi.Core.TrackChunk.Events) proeprty of [TrackChunk](xref:Melanchall.DryWetMidi.Core.TrackChunk) and any single event while managing events with the manager since all unsaved changes will be lost on manager's `SaveChanges` or `Dispose`.
+So you shouldn't modify collection returned by [Events](xref:Melanchall.DryWetMidi.Core.TrackChunk.Events) property of [TrackChunk](xref:Melanchall.DryWetMidi.Core.TrackChunk) and any single event while managing events with the manager since all unsaved changes will be lost on manager's `SaveChanges` or `Dispose`.

 For example, this code